verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Data-Conversion.md

 # Data Conversion

-Data in [genome VCF](https://sites.google.com/site/gvcftools/home/about-gvcf/gvcf-conventions) (gVCF) format format can be challenging to query.
+Data in [genome VCF](https://sites.google.com/site/gvcftools/home/about-gvcf/gvcf-conventions) (gVCF) format can be challenging to query.
 For more detail see this [comparison](https://github.com/googlegenomics/bigquery-examples/tree/master/pgp/data-stories/schema-comparisons#motivation).

 In the analyses within this codelab, sometimes we work with the original gVCF data and sometimes we work with data converted from gVCF to VCF to make querying easier.